-In line with this commitment to excellence, we have continued to strive to improve the school with the delivery of the 2022-2025 three-year school strategic plan with short-term and long-term goals for the students, staff, principal, and the Board of Directors.
-With the blessings of Allah SWT, the roll out of the strategic plan included demolition of the house on 3 Rayment St and the development of plans to build a new playground with futsal court to improved facilities for our students.
-Clearing all debt to own our assets outright, appointment of a day cleaner to ensure all amenities and grounds are cleaned during the day and the delivery of a counselling service to increase the wellbeing of all our students.
-Arkana College also upgraded our digital devices and software to ensure our students have access to the latest technologies including faster and more reliable broadband internet, essential for their education.
-The school is also putting a greater importance on cyber security and data protection by engaging a new Internet and Communications Technology mangers.
+In line with our commitment to excellence, we have continued to strive to improve the school through the delivery of the 2022-2025 three-year school strategic plan.
+This plan includes short-term and long-term goals for the students, staff, principal, and the Board of Directors.
+With the blessings of Allah SWT, the rollout of the strategic plan included the delivery of a new playground with a futsal court to improve facilities for our students.
+We also purchased a new property to promote the expansion of Arkana College to a two-stream primary school and continued upgrades of our digital devices and software to ensure our students have access to the latest technologies, including faster and more reliable broadband internet, essential for their education.